 But now things are coming to the fore and I've started to realize that things aren't what they've seemed.
 Based on my own experiences, I tend to be cynical of rabbis at this point (NOT genuine gedolei hador, but community rabbis, pulpit rabbis, dayanim, etc., no matter how popular they are and regardless of how important they are considered by their fawning flock).
 And I am very reluctant to take a stand on this one way or another.
 But a couple of things happened to drive me to make a public declaration of my support for Rav Eliezer Berland.

-First of all, Emunaroma has posted very compelling and thoroughly researched posts, particularly the following:
+First of all, Emunaroma has posted very compelling and thoroughly researched posts, starting here:

 Strikingly, Emunaroma's Rivka Levy is someone who has spoken out frequently on her blogs against all kinds of abuse in any community (frum or not) and judging by her posts on Emunaroma and Breslev Israel, she is clearly not blinded by a rabbi's official certificate of ordination or his high-falutin' position.